 Let’s talk about my skin.

 Even though I hit puberty a long time ago I still suffer from acne and acne scars.
 The main reason for it is my hormonal imbalance and gynecological problems, my never-ending battle with depression and anxiety that left me with so many acne scars.
 Every time I would get anxious I would involuntarily scratch myself.
 I would scrape on every scrub I had so it could never properly heal.
 I would even scratch myself bloody without even thinking about the consequences it would leave on my skin.
-It used to be worst in the night-time as I would scratch myself in my sleep a lot and woke up with dried blood all over my face, upper arms, and back.
+It used to be worst at night-time as I would scratch myself in my sleep a lot and woke up with dried blood all over my face, upper arms, and back.

 This left me with a bunch of scars I’ve been trying to ease for years now.
 I explained more about my mental health problems in this article.